Paul Scherrer Institut Proton Irradiation Facility (PIF) at Laboratory For Astrophysics

 10 nA for energies below 100 MeV.
 As PROSCAN accelerator serves also two GANTRY stations

-and OPTIS2 facility for cancer treatment, most of PIF exposures are conducted
+and OPTIS2 facility for the cancer treatment, most of PIF exposures are conducted

 The PIF experimental set-up consists of the local PIF energy degrader, beam collimating

-Photo 1.
-PIF-PROSCAN downstream view with ionization chamber, energy degrader and wire chamber.
+Photo 2.
+PIF arrangement with the ionization chamber, energy degrader and wire chamber.

 user's device under test (DUT) on the beam.

-Photo 2.
-PIF-NA3 rear view of the XY-table with movable arm and sample holder.

-The laser mounted downstream from the XY table allows to center the DUT and control

 Photo 3.
+PIF arrangement rear view with the XY-table, its movable arm and DUT sample holder.

+The laser mounted downstream from the XY table allows centering the DUT and control

-PIF-NA3 Side view with the laser for sample centering and beam dump.
+Photo 4.
+PIF area downstream view with the laser for sample centering and the beam dump.

 Irradiations are usually carried out in air.
-The maximum allowed energy is 254 MeV and the
+The maximum available energy is 230 MeV and the

-According to experience and user requirements, the monitor detectors are selected for each
+According to the experience and user requirements, the monitor detectors are selected for each

-of the experimental set-up is shown in Figure below:
+Schematic view of the experimental hall from the point of view of beam-lines and area locations is shown in Figure below:

 The system monitors proton flux and dose rate, calculates the total deposited dose and